CaffeineViking/osgw/readme.md

 * **Hold down the middle mouse button and move the mouse:** pan the camera accross the scene.
 * **Hold down the right mouse button and move the mouse:** zoom the camera in/out of the scene.
 * **Pressing the F key:** toggles between fullscreen and windowed mode (only tested on X11 targets).
+* **Pressing the P key:** pauses the simulation time so you can change wave parameters more easily.
 * **Pressing the W key:** will toggle wireframe rendering, which is good for inspecting the tessellation.
 * **Pressing the Q key:** will exit the application.
 I thought about using Escape, but that's for normies.